-As one of New Hampshire’s foremost trial attorneys and mediators, Charlie concentrates his practice in the areas of:
+Charlie is well-known to New Hampshire judges & lawyers as one of New Hampshire’s foremost civil trial attorneys and mediators.
+He concentrates in the areas of:

-He has over 30 years of civil litigation experience in New Hampshire.
-Charlie has served as a member of the New Hampshire Bar Association Ethics Committee, Dispute Resolution Committee and Mentor Program.
+- Charlie has over 41 years of civil litigation trial experience in New Hampshire.
+Charlie has served as a member of the New Hampshire Bar Association’s Ethics Committee, Dispute Resolution Committee, and Mentor Program.
 He also has served on the federal court and state court mediation programs.

-Charlie has appeared before the United States Supreme Court, United States Court of Appeals for the First Circuit, United States District Court for the District of New Hampshire, New Hampshire Supreme Court, all New Hampshire trial courts, and New Hampshire administrative agencies.
+- Charlie has appeared before the Supreme Court of the United States, United States Court of Appeals for the 1st Circuit, United States District Court for the District of New Hampshire, New Hampshire Supreme Court, and all New Hampshire trial courts and administrative agencies.

-He was born and raised in Philadelphia, and in Camden and Cherry Hill, New Jersey.
-While Charlie was an NCAA wrestler in college, he now enjoys more leisurely activities such as gardening, travel and LSU football.
-Charlie tried, briefed and argued Rumery v.
-Town of Newton 480 U.S. 386 (1987), which is the seminal case on police “release-dismissal” practices in the United States.
+- Charlie tried, briefed, and argued Rumery v.
+Town of Newton, 480 U.S. 386 (1987), which is the seminal case on police “release-dismissal” practices in the United States.

 - He is a graduate of the University of New Hampshire and University of Baltimore School of Law.

 Charlie is admitted in New Hampshire, the United States District Court for the District of New Hampshire, the United States District Court for the District of Massachusetts, the First Circuit Court of Appeals, the Second Circuit Court of Appeals, and the United States Supreme Court.